 Functional zero is a milestone that indicates that fewer people are experiencing homelessness than are routinely exiting homelessness at any given time.

 It also helps communities understand if they are achieving racially equitable systems.

 Functional zero is not a one time achievement, but a sustained reality.

-Communities in Built for Zero have often described the shift from responding to homelessness to ending it.
+Communities in Built for Zero have often described the shift in approach from responding to homelessness to ending it.
 Part of this work is making sure all their efforts are actually adding up to fewer people experiencing homelessness — also known as population-level reductions.

 These cities are making progress, while working to address the challenges of tight housing markets along the way.